Employment Law Master Class

 Direct Access to Your Instructor

-Each section includes dedicated Q&A discussion time, plus Anniken will answer questions after her presentation as well.
+We include dedicated Q&A discussion time, plus Anniken will answer questions after the presentation.

-Restrictions on hiring preferences and what you can ask in interviews
+Restrictions on hiring preferences and the end of DEI

 To use or not to use AI in hiring and screening